Section 106: An Introduction

 $300 2 days / in-person seminar registration for full-time student; identification must be submitted at time of pre-registration

-NPI scholarship application, click here
+NPI scholarship application

 Registration

-Pre-registration is required and recommended at least 8 weeks prior to in-person seminars to avoid cancellations due to low enrollment.
+Pre-registration is required for all in-person seminars and is recommended at least 8-12 weeks prior to avoid cancellations due to low enrollment.
 No payment information is required to pre-register.

-Registration will open to pre-registered participants 8 weeks prior to the seminar.
-NPI will email a link to the registration page and pre-registered places will be held until 4 weeks prior to the seminar.
-Payment information is required to register.
+Registration will open to pre-registered participants at least 8 weeks prior to the seminar.
+NPI will email a link to the registration page and pre-registered places will be held until one month prior to the seminar.
+Payment information OR scholarship acceptance is required to register.

 Seminar access is limited to the participant registered and enrolled in the seminar.